Sampling conditioned hypoelliptic diffusions: Introduction

+where, again, the boundary conditions and the drift term $\CN$ are chosen in such a way that the conditioned distribution of (\ref{E:sde2}) is stationary for (\ref{E:spde2}).

 One surprising fact about this result is that it does \textit{not} require $f$ to be a gradient.
-In our earlier works, even the appropriate definition of solutions for the (formal) second order SPDE derived to sample conditioned paths of~\eqref{E:sde1} in the non-gradient case is not clear (see \cite[section~9]{HairerStuartVoss07} or \cite[section~9.2]{ApteHairerStuartVoss07}); the analysis for elliptic equations is thus restricted to the gradient case.
-In contrast, the greater regularity of solutions to SPDE~\eqref{E:spde2} here, sampling conditioned paths of~\eqref{E:sde2}, allows us to obtain existence results for the fourth order SPDEs arising, without any gradient requirements on~$f$.
+In our earlier works, even the appropriate definition of solutions for the (formal) second-order SPDE derived to sample conditioned paths of (\ref{E:sde1}) in the nongradient case is not clear (see \cite{HairerStuartVoss07}, Section 9 or \cite{ApteHairerStuartVoss07}, Section 9.2); the analysis for elliptic equations is thus restricted to the gradient case.
+In contrast, the greater regularity of solutions to SPDE (\ref{E:spde2}) here, sampling conditioned paths of (\ref{E:sde2}), allows us to obtain existence results for the fourth-order SPDEs arising without any gradient requirements on $f$.